solex2006/SELIProject/.github/ISSUE_TEMPLATE/ISSUE_TEMPLATE.md

 ---
-name: Bug report
+name: Issue report
-about: Use this template to track bugs in production
+about: Use this template to track issues in development
-labels: bug
+labels: issue
 ---

 <!--- Not obligatory, but add a [MODULE_LABEL] if this issue ocurs in a specific module or function --->